sunpho84/SUNphi/README.md

  carrying an arbitrary number of indices (called "tensor components" in the following).

+- Flexibility to enable vectorization via *site fusion* or other SIMD enabling grouping of the data to operate upon

-- Automatic (or better, *guided*) decomposition of a lattice in sublattice
+- Automatic (or better, *guided*) decomposition of a lattice in sublattice, using a generalization of the approach used in Nissa

-- Serialization of classes with support for initialization and automatic skipping with default values; creation of standard bison parser via meta-parsing the sources
+- Serialization of classes with support for default initialization and automatic skipping with default values; creation of standard bison parser via meta-parsing the sources

-- Automatic creation of read or write cache area in tensors, on the basis of the operation acting on the tensor itself and atomic write access
+- Automatic creation of read or write cache area in tensors, on the basis of the operation acting on the tensor itself (as it was done with the all-to-all remapper in Nissa) and atomic write access

 ### Status